-A recent senior hire by global alternatives giant Kohlberg Kravis Roberts & Co (KKR) from CLSA Capital Partners (CLSA) has brought the spotlight on a significant clause in investments funds documentation – key person event.
+A senior hire last year by global alternatives giant Kohlberg Kravis Roberts & Co (KKR) from CLSA Capital Partners (CLSA)1 brought the spotlight on a significant clause in investments funds documentation – key person event.
 The purpose of such key person event provision is to ensure that the members of the fund management (GP) team critical to the fund's functioning devote substantial business time and attention to the fund.
 Failure to devote the requisite time can result in serious consequences for the GPs.

-Recently, KKR appointed John Pattar, CEO of CLSA's largest real estate fund, Fudo Capital III.
-Being a key person at Fudo Capital III, his exit has triggered consequences for the live funds in the CLSA platform.
-In the instant case, the GP team pre-empted the triggering of key person provisions due to Pattar's exit and cancelled the remainder of the investment period, effectively limiting its ability to call for around USD 350 million out of the USD 1 billion raised.
+In May 2018, KKR appointed John Pattar, CEO of CLSA's largest real estate fund, Fudo Capital III as Member and Head of its real estate business.2 Being a key person at Fudo Capital III, his exit triggered consequences for the live funds in the CLSA platform.
+In the instant case, the GP team pre-empted the triggering of key person provisions due to Pattar's exit and cancelled the remainder of the investment period3, effectively limiting its ability to call for around USD 350 million out of the USD 1 billion4 raised.
 While this episode undoubtedly throws up interesting issues from a business side, while negotiating fund documents with LPs, critical key person provisions such as identification of key persons, time commitment, triggers for key person event, ability to cure key person events and consequences of uncured key person events need special attention to protect the interests of GPs.

 Identification of Key Persons: For most Indian focused funds, the quality and time commitment of GP team members is often a major consideration for LPs to invest in a fund.
 Typically, a few critical members (ranging usually around 2 – 4) are identified as key persons and their exits can trigger key person consequences.
 For first time GPs, the founders are usually designated as key persons.
 However, as GPs become more institutionalized, key person clauses tend to become more sophisticated and include more people further down the corporate pyramid.
 For example, in larger fund houses with numerous senior members, key person clauses may only be triggered if 2 out of 5 senior management officials leave the franchise.
 At the extreme, such clauses can be "personality-agnostic" and be "designation-driven" instead, although such level of sophistication is currently rare in the Indian context.